Live Aid

 • Led Zeppelin

 Live Aid was the first time the surviving members of Led Zeppelin played together since the death of drummer John Bonham in 1980.
-It didn’t go well.
-Their set was disjointed, instruments and voices were out of tune and Robert Plant’s voice was hoarse.
-Jimmy Page tried to throw guest drummer Phil Collins under the bus, suggesting that Collins hadn’t known his part, but honestly, Collins is only a fraction of the problem here.
+It…didn’t go well.
+Their set was disjointed, instruments were out of tune, and Robert Plant’s voice was ragged and tired.
+Jimmy Page tried to throw guest drummer Phil Collins under the bus, suggesting that Collins didn’t know his part, but honestly, Collins is only a fraction of the problem here.

 • Dire Straits

 Dire Straits was a massively popular band in the summer of 1985, thanks to their album Brothers in Arms and its #1 single, “Money for Nothing”.
-The song’s success was due in part to an assist from Sting, who provided the background vocals, including the iconic “I want my MTV” (sung to the tune of The Police’s “Don’t Stand So Close to Me”).
-Sting pitched in to help when Dire Straits took the stage at Live Aid, and the result, while not perfect, didn’t disappoint.
+The song’s success was due in part to an assist from Sting, who provided the background vocals, including the iconic “I Want My MTV” (sung to the tune of The Police’s “Don’t Stand So Close to Me”).
+Sting pitched in to help when Dire Straits took the stage at Live Aid, and the result did not disappoint.

 • Madonna